Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Newark, NJ is rated as one of the top 10 dangerous cities in the United States.

 Thanks for reading my guide about safety in Newark!
-Curious about visiting other locales in the Garden State?
-Pay a visit to some of the best places to visit in NJ for great ideas!
+Curious about other locales in the Garden State?
+Read my guide to safety in New Jersey as a whole.

 (Featured Image Credit: quiggyt4 / Shutterstock)